-'Adjusted operating expenses' Operating expenses adjusted to exclude the provision for Payment Protection Insurance redress payments and claims management costs (PPI redress), the provision for interest rate hedging products redress and claims management costs (interest rate hedging products redress), and goodwill impairment.
+'Adjusted total operating expenses' Total operating expenses adjusted to exclude the provision for Payment Protection Insurance and claims management costs (PPI redress), the provision for interest rate hedging redress, provision for ongoing regulatory investigations into Foreign Exchange and goodwill impairment.

-'Adjusted profit before tax' Profit before tax adjusted to exclude the impact of own credit, impairment of and gain on disposal of the investment in BlackRock, Inc., the provision for Payment Protection Insurance redress payments and claims management costs (PPI redress), the provision for interest rate hedging products redress and claims management costs (interest rate hedging products redress) and goodwill impairments.
+'Adjusted profit before tax' Profit before tax adjusted to exclude the impact of own credit; provisions for Payment Protection Insurance and claims management costs (PPI redress) and interest rate hedging redress; gain on US Lehman acquisition assets, provision for ongoing regulatory investigations into Foreign Exchange; loss on announced sale of the Spanish business; and goodwill impairment.

-'Adjusted return on average risk weighted assets' Adjusted profit as a proportion of average risk weighted assets.
+'Adjusted return on average risk weighted assets' Annualised adjusted profit after tax as a proportion of average risk weighted assets.

-'Adjusted return on average shareholders' equity' Adjusted profit after tax attributable to ordinary shareholders as a proportion of average shareholders' equity.
+'Adjusted return on average shareholders' equity' Annualised adjusted profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity, excluding non-controlling interests.and other equity instruments.

-'Adjusted return on average tangible shareholders' equity' Adjusted profit after tax attributable to ordinary shareholders as a proportion of average shareholders' equity excluding non-controlling interests adjusted for the deduction of intangible assets and goodwill.
+'Adjusted return on average tangible shareholders' equity' Annualised adjusted profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.